 Today you'll visit the stunning Torres del Paine National Park, taking in some of its main attractions including Amarga Lagoon, overlooking the Horns of Paine, Salto Grande and Grey Lake.
 You'll stay overnight in the Serrano area.

-This morning you'll make the three-hour drive to Punta Arenas, stopping en route for lunch in a local restaurant.
-You'll then fly to Santiago and transfer to your hotel, where you'll be at leisure until dinner.
+This morning you'll make the three-hour drive to Punta Arenas, take your flight to Santiago and transfer to your hotel for your final night, Dinner is included

 On your final day you're at leisure in Santiago until it's time to transfer to the airport for your onward flight.